Irving Park Elementary Media Center

 When is book check out?

 Students check out books during their regular library time.
 Also, students may check out books during open circulation each morning 7:20AM until 7:40AM.
-Students must check in with their classroom teacher prior to coming to the library and bring their lunch card for quick and easy check out.
+Students must check in with their classroom teacher prior to coming to the library and bring their student ID card for quick and easy check out.

 How many books may be checked out at one time?